KilianKegel/FatherlessAmerica/README.md

 A Michigan high school senior, Kara Hewes, enters a crowded conference room to face cameras and reporters.
 She is about to make a public appeal to her seventy-three-year-old father.
 She asks him to admit his paternity.
-"I’d just like him to be a father," she says.
+"I'd just like him to be a father," she says.
 "I want very much to develop a relationship with him."^1^ Her biological father, identified through a reliable blood test, is Bruce Sundlun, World War II Air Force captain.
 Harvard Law School graduate, and second-term governor